How does a hotel in Vienna take Austrian food and turn it into a winning gastronomy formula?

 The Meissl & Schadn on the ground floor showcases everything great about Viennese cuisine, including the world-famous schnitzel.
 It’s a perfect match for the Grand Ferdinand – a hotel dedicated to a contemporary interpretation of Austrian tradition.

 There are two other culinary options at the Grand Ferdinand.
-At Gulasch & Söhne, guests can rub shoulders with Vienna’s in-crowd and savour small plates, local specialities like goulash and the classic apple strudel.
+At Gulasch & Söhne, guests can rub shoulders with Vienna’s in-crowd and savour small plates, local specialties like goulash and the classic apple strudel.
 Of course, champagne flows freely along with freshly brewed coffee and the finest beers.
 Lastly, there is the Grand Étage serving international dishes high above Vienna.

 We like the fact that each one of your 3 Restaurants has a different concept connected to a specific gastronomic experience, as well as its own website.
 Can you share with us these three concepts?